davemor/ocr-service/README.md

 ocr-service
 ===========

 A simple web service for converting PDFs that contain photos of documents into text.
 The service is built on node.js using the express.js framework.
+Created for [Code the City 2](http://codethecity.org/).

 Installation
 ============